ady1981/core-kbt/README.md

 ## Directions for the further development

 * integration with Langfuse for traceability and quality assessment of prompts
+* integration with Wikidata (search and download Wikidata items as entities in the elementary database)
+* calculation of an AI function through the custom python `evaluate` method and calculating the value of an AI function  through other AI functions
 * examples of prompt optimization through the trajectory of domain knowledge bases
 * development of tools for conducting research in a specified field based on domain ontology
 * addition of core AI functions.